-- · What is the plan in case of an emergency? - · Have you considered the physical and psychological safety of participants? - · Have you considered the identities of your participants and what safety might mean for them? - · Consider who needs to be present to help create a environment that encourages participants to feel safe?
+- · What is the plan in case of an emergency? - · Have you considered the physical and psychological safety of participants? - Have you considered the identities of your participants and what safety might mean for them? - Consider who needs to be present to help create a holistically safe environment?

-- · Ensure that there are emergency plans that include locations of exits, a protocol for people with limited mobility and other disabilities, and the nearest area of rescue assistance. - · For planning emergency protocols, please contact the UI Department of Public Safety (https://police.uiowa.edu/) and plan accordingly. - · For information on Active Shooter and Community Training Programs (https://police.uiowa.edu/ training-programs) visit UI Department of Public Safety. - · For risk management contact Uiowa Risk Management, Insurance, and Loss Prevention (https://riskmanagement.fo.uiowa.edu/). - · Make sure that your communication plan includes Signed Language, Language interpretation, and captioning of any emergency notification. - · Ensure staff and volunteers are easily identifiable consider having them wear the same t-shirts, or name badges with the word STAFF or VOLUNTEER in large font so that if someone needs help they can find someone with ease.
+- Ensure that there are emergency plans that include locations of exits, a protocol for people with limited mobility and other disabilities, and the nearest area of rescue assistance. - For planning emergency protocols, please contact the UI Department of Public Safety and plan accordingly. - For information on Active Shooter and Community Training Programs visit UI Department of Public Safety. - Make sure that your communication plan includes ASL, translation, and captioning of any emergency notification. - Ensure staff and volunteers are easily identifiable consider having them wear the same t-shirts, or name badges with the word STAFF or VOLUNTEER in large font so that if someone needs help they can find someone with ease.